Vader Episode I: Shards of the Past: Copyright controversy

 Prior to the film's release, Star Wars Theory exchanged emails with Lucasfilm asking permission to crowdfund the short film or make any revenue from it.
 Lucasfilm permitted its creation, but with no crowdfunding or revenue.

 After its release, Warner/Chappell Music gave the film a copyright claim on YouTube about its soundtrack.
 Star Wars Theory had hired a composer to make an original soundtrack, which was inspired by the Star Wars score.
 Instead of the video being unmonetized as Lucasfilm requested, it would generate ad revenue for Warner/Chappell.
 Star Wars Theory explained, "It's not about the money, it's the principle.
 When [Lucasfilm] come to me with these rules… but then someone goes in there and manually claims it… to me, that’s very vindictive and very rude.
 Disney makes billions of dollars.
 This is pennies to them.
 It seems that they really don't respect anything at all for the fandom."

-Over the Internet, Star Wars Theory received support including from Newsweek, Syfy Wire, fans, and other YouTubers.
+Over the Internet, Star Wars Theory received coverage from Newsweek, Syfy Wire, and other YouTubers.
 On January 16, 2019, Star Wars Theory announced that Lucasfilm had forced the copyright strike to come down, restoring the video to its original state.

 Reception

 Vader Episode I: Shards of the Past has received positive critical reviews.
 Luke Y. Thompson of Nerdist gave it a positive review, calling it "impressive", as he said Vader would have put it.
 Ryan Chichester of Comic Book Resources stated, "The film boasts a high level of production, voice impersonations of multiple Star Wars characters, and an intriguing story".
 Julie Muncy of io9 said, "...the star here is the visual design, which captures a live-action Star Wars look perfectly.
 It's particularly thrilling to see Clone Wars-style clone armor in live action.
 It's well worth a watch for that alone."
-David Pountain of We Got This Covered says, "...with this unofficial new Darth Vader movie, we see a testament to the dedication of the [Star Wars] franchise's followers."
 Corey Chichizola of Cinema Blend claims, "It helps make [Darth Vader's] actions in Return of The Jedi make more sense, and expands the franchise's signature character in a fascinating way."
 Kristian Harloff of Collider said that the film encapsulated the spirit of Star Wars extremely well and expressed interest in wanting a second part.
 He also called the writing and dialogue being a bit weak.
 Ken Napzok, who was with Harloff at the time of recording, noted the amount of passion Star Wars Theory put into the film, and said that the film reminded him of other Star Wars fan films—in particular, Troops and Hardware Wars.